 Jon Sanders is recognised as a virtuoso bouzouki player, tenor ukulele player, drop D and DADGAD guitarist and an internationally acclaimed composer.
 His composition draws on elements of jazz, gypsy, funk, arabic, latino and Celtic styles, somewhat reminiscent of Sylvain Luc, Pierre Bensusan, Antonio Forcione and James Hill yet instantly different.
 He has developed the ngoni uke, a hybrid Mali small ngoni and ukelele, and the guizouki, a bouzouki/guitar fusion instrument.
 These are used extensively on his last three albums, Twigs of the Neem Tree, Zoukelele and Nada Brahma.

-His latest album, Nada Brahma, (2019) was inspired by the 1983 book of the same name and explores vibrational harmony and rhythms in Celtic, Afro Funk and Kirtan music through its 12 self penned tracks.
-Previously to this, Zoukelele was launched in October 2014 to critical acclaim.
-It also features innovative playing on the upside down ngoni uke to create the sound of the Mali ngoni harp.
-Alongside these are rousing and emotive Arabic suites on the guizouki, a guitar/bouzouki hybrid instrument.
+His latest album, Nada Brahma, (2019) was inspired by the 1983 book of the same name and explores vibrational harmony in and rhythms in nature in Celtic, Afro Funk and Kirtan music through its 12 self penned tracks.
+His Zoukeleke album was launched in October 2014 to critical acclaim.
+Siobhan Long of the Irish Times called it a “ deeply meditative, inpishly playful, jazz tinged” collection.
+It features innovative playing on an upside down uke to create the sound of the Mali ngoni harp and rousing and emotive Arabic suites on the guizouki, a guitar/bouzouki hybrid instrument.
 There's also music that looks to a higher spiritual connection in the tracks Ascension and Rumi Jazz.

 Says Jon: “Bouzouki is probably my favourite instrument, leaping effortlessly over so many musical boundaries and genres - you’ll hear classical, jazz funk and contemporary acoustic styles here.
 And the tenor ukulele makes a perfect platform to transpose music from other instruments and bring a smile to the audience at the same time - I’ve arranged music as diverse as Irish polkas and ancient harp tunes alongside blue grass meltdowns on this album!”